 Technical Session

-The technical program includes presentations from:
+The program includes the following presentations:

 New insights on the paragenesis of the Ernest Henry Orebody